 ZERO WASTE: WHAT IS IT, WHY IS IT

 Since 2013, my spouse and I have worked towards living waste-free.
 The landfill-bound trash we create in one year wouldn't fill a shoebox.
-Our commitment to reducing waste and consumption is a daily practice, stemming from a larger ideal of supporting environmental and human rights, and a desire to live simply.
+Our commitment to reducing waste and consumption is a daily practice, stemming from a larger ideal of supporting the environment, human rights, and a desire to live simply.

 America boasts the most wasteful culture in history - the result of an economic model dependent on a continual increase in the amount of manufactured goods.
 Our limitless appetite for objects and energy...